Diving into a new technology like React can be overwhelming.

 Bonus: You also receive an invite to a members-only Discord channel.
 Here you can ask questions, get help and chat with the instructor and other students.

 Are you looking for a beginner-friendly React course that also teaches the more advanced concepts?
-Check out The Complete React Developer in 2020.
+Check out The Complete React Developer by Andrei Neagoie and the Zero to Mastery (ZTM) crew.

-This course is so huge that Andrei brought on a second instructor to help him.
-And while their teaching styles are different, they are both focused on helping you build that massive ecommerce project.
+This course is so huge that Andrei brought on a second instructor (Yihua) to help him.

-Some topics covered in The Complete React Developer in 2020:
+Some topics covered in The Complete React Developer include:

 - React basics